 Engagement is a result of a host of factors which is why it cannot be treated as a sole metric.
 Engagement is a state of mind among employees – the way they view their work, how they feel at work and about their colleagues.
-All these are thoughts that are formed over a period of months or years.
-The walk taken hence needs to be in the opposite route to see the kind of external influences that shape the mind of the employees.
+These are thoughts that are formed over a period of months or even years.
+In order to understand engagement, leaders need to walk in the opposite route.
+They need to see the kind of external influences that shape the minds of the employees.

 The solution lies in your culture.

 If your employees are disengaged, the reason is that their thoughts and preferences do not align with your culture.
-Your workplace culture defines the values and principles it upholds and translates into its products, services, interactions with clients and peers.
-A fundamentally flawed picture of this can lead to employees being confused about their own visions, let alone the organization’s goals.
+Your workplace culture defines the values and principles it upholds and translates into your products, services, interactions with clients and peers.
+A fundamentally flawed picture of this can lead to employees being confused about their own visions, let alone understanding organizational goals.
 Such feelings will one day make them quit.

 Workplace engagement cannot be forced through some random initiative using the best in class technology.
 If you want to ensure a great level of employee commitment, passion, and loyalty towards work and company, engagement needs to be ingrained in your business and everyday life of employees.